obedwayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello - Write a script that sets the mode of the file hello to this:
 #!/bin/bash
 chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode.

-The file hello will be in the working directory
-The file olleh will be in the working directory